dareyio/PBL-project-19/terraform/README.md

 ### Action Plan for project 19

 - Build images using packer
+- create terraform cloud and backend
-- update terrafrom scrip with new ami ids
+- update terrafrom script with new ami ids
 - run terraform script
 - update ansible script with values from teraform output
 - run ansible script